parasaurolophus/go/stacktraces/README.md

 FUNCTIONS

+func FunctionInfo() (string, string, int)
+    Return name, source file name and line number of the function that this one.

 func FunctionName() string
     Return the name of the function that called this one, i.e. the currently executing function from that function's point of view.